t0gun/blog/content/posts/testing-real-world-go-code-subtests-table-driven-tests-tobiloba-ogundiyan-aramide.md

 			t.Fatal("expected error for invalid toml, but got nil") }
 	})
-}
 ```

-Remember to import the necessary packages needed before running the code.
 Run with the `-cover` flag.
 You should now see full coverage.
 Add more cases if needed.
 The current test works, but it’s not DRY.
 Adding more edge cases like this gets repetitive.
 Let’s fix that next.

 ## Table Driven Test
 Table-driven tests make tests concise, scalable, and easy to extend.
 Instead of writing a subtest for each case, we define a slice or map of test cases and loop through them.